Recent Searches

 • Ability to conduct and complete work assignments without close supervision.

-• As needed, certification upon appointment or within 6 months of appointment as a Certified Wetland Evaluator.
-(CWE)
+• Certification upon appointment or within 6 months of appointment as a Certified Wetland Evaluator.
+(CWE) as applicable

-• Must have prior approval and meet the snorkeling/skin diving validation requirements in the DEP Underwater Operations Manual
+• Must be able to meet the snorkeling / skin diving validation requirements in the DEP Underwater Operations Manual, as applicable.

-• Bachelor’s degree from an accredited university or college; or any combination of post-secondary education or verifiable related experience, as described above, for a total of 4 years, (Preferred)
+• Bachelor’s degree from an accredited college or university; Or any combination of post-secondary education or verifiable related work experience, as described above, for a total of four years (Preferred)

 • DEP is committed to successfully recruiting and onboarding talented and skilled individuals into its workforce.
 We recognize the extensive training, experience, and transferrable skills that veterans and individuals with disabilities bring to the workforce.
 Veterans and individuals with disabilities are encouraged to contact our recruiter for guidance and answers to questions through the following email addresses: